 has been involved with theater and dance all his life.
 He found The Miltown Kings when he attended their first ever show at Walkers Pint’s Scorpio Party.
 He fell instantly in love, and is not too proud to say he followed them around until they let him in the troupe.
 Leo has been performing king and boilesque with the Miltown Kings for over 10 years.
 He has had the honor of sharing the stage with talented performers all over the US and in Canada.
 Leo has always been a Queer who’s just too greedy to pick one gender.
 He likes to think of drag as Theater of the People where performers can make social or political statements, inspire, educate, laugh, feel sexy, and explore gender roles/fluidity.
 He is endlessly addicted to stage lights and the roar of the audience, but is just as passionate about creating noncompetitive spaces that performers can work and grow together in, as well as fanciful theatrical events which are welcoming to everyone in the community.
 Most of all Leo loves to keep you guessing on just what he might bring to the stage next.

 Anna Stetic became a member of the Miltown Kings in 2013 as both performer and light tech.
 In addition to supporting her home troop, she has taken her performance passion to begin co-producing burlesque shows in the Milwaukee area.
-She loves introducing drag and burlesque to new crowds and generic viagra for women types using these platforms to further GLBT rights awareness.
+She loves introducing drag and burlesque to new crowds and using these platforms to further GLBT rights awareness.

 Miles Long started his drag career as a freelance performer in December of 2001 performing as a Johnny Cash impersonator.
 Through the years, he has expanded his repertoire to various types of interpretive drag performance.
 Joining the Miltown Kings in 2010, he has been performing consistently both as an individual and with members of the troupe.
 His performance types range from goofy and ridiculous to intense political numbers to raise awareness on a variety of issues.